BaraaHazzaa/DocuMint/README.md

 ## License

-This project is private and confidential.
-All rights reserved.
+This project used GNU v3.0 As It's licensing.

 ## Support